HighSchoolHacking/GLS/docs/Design/Exceptions/Exception Handling.md

 Try blocks contain code that might throw exceptions.
 Catch blocks detect these exceptions, and run the code contained if the exception is present.
 Finally blocks always run.
-A manual exception throw merely calls the declared exception class, and is treated like a normally generated exception of the same type.

 ## Commands